If you’re facing a Virginia DUI charge, at some point you will have to decide – do I go to trial or do I take a plea?

 In the Circuit Court, you also have the right to a trial by jury.

 You must decide whether or not to appeal, and you must decide whether or not you want a jury trial.
-Your decisions should depend on the facts and circumstances of each case, and you should ask your attorney questions so you understand what possible consequences any decision might have.
+Your decisions should depend on the facts of your own case, and you should ask your attorney questions so you understand what possible consequences any decision might have.

 More Questions about your Virginia DUI?
 Give Abrenio Law a call!